Hojicha Matcha Pinwheel Cookies

 - Transfer half of the dough into a small bowl.

-- Add 1 tablespoon of freshly ground hojicha powder to one bowl, and add 2 teaspoons matcha powder to the other bowl.
+- Add the freshly ground hojicha powder to one bowl, and add 2 teaspoons matcha powder to the other bowl.

 - Mix well until each dough is even in color.